Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: molecular state: and

 It should be noted that $T_{cc\bar c\bar q}$ can be molecule $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ for the production processes.
-However, in the strong decay of triply charmed four-quark state, $T_{cc\bar c\bar q}$ may be different between the two possible molecular configurations as effect of phase space.
-Therefore we write the Hamiltonian of two-body and three-body decays respectively,
+However, for the strong decays of the four-quark molecular state, the phenomenology of $T_{cc\bar{c}\bar{q}}$ may differ significantly between the two molecular configurations due to phase space effects.
+Therefore, we write the Hamiltonians of two-body and three-body decays respectively,